dinowins/weather-underground-react/README.md

 * _Navigate to where you put the folder inside your terminal and run `npm install`_
 * _After the install is complete you can run `npm run start` to see a live version of the website._

+* _DO NOT TOUCH THE `Webpack-dev-server` dependency unless you know what your doing.
+If you update it there will be errors that break the application!_

 ## Known Bugs